Skip to content

 Terminal friendly (CLI)

-Run a pipeline and check logs without living your terminal.
+Run a pipeline and check logs without leaving your terminal.
 Pipelight remains in the terminal, and is finally nothing more than a Command Line Tool/Interface.

 sh